paulmillr/noble-curves/README.md

 Implements Short Weierstrass curves with ECDSA signature scheme.

 To keep the package minimal, no curve definitions are provided out-of-box.
+Use `micro-curve-definitions` module:

+- It provides P192, P224, P256, P384, P521, secp256k1, stark curve, bn254, pasta (pallas/vesta) short weierstrass curves
+- It also provides ed25519 and ed448 twisted edwards curves
-Main reason for that is the fact hashing library is usually required for full functionality.
-Use separate package that defines popular curves: `micro-curve-definitions` for P192, P224, P256, P384, P521, secp256k1, stark curve, bn254, pasta (pallas/vesta) - it depends on `@noble/hashes`.
+- Main reason for separate package is the fact hashing library (like `@noble/hashes`) is required for full functionality
+- We may reconsider merging packages in future, when a stable version would be ready

 Future plans:

-- Edwards, Twisted Edwards & Montgomery curves
+- Edwards and Montgomery curves
 - hash-to-curve standard
+- point indistinguishability
 - pairings

 ### This library belongs to _noble_ crypto